December 18, 2018

 Are Rising Household Debt Concerns Warranted?

 - Concerns have risen about the levels of U.S. household debt and whether debt at these levels will have a negative impact on the economy.

 - Mortgage debt remains below the previous peak.
 Auto loans have increased significantly and delinquencies have risen.
 Credit card debt growth has slowed and delinquencies remain below pre-recession levels.

 What It May Mean for Investors

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
-Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
-These risks are heightened in emerging markets.
+Small- and mid-cap stocks are generally more volatile, subject to greater risks and are less liquid than large company stocks.
 Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
 Prices tend to be inversely affected by changes in interest rates.

 Global Investment Strategy (GIS) is a division of Wells Fargo Investment Institute, Inc. (WFII).
 WFII is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.